 and explicitly comes with a “not audited!” warning.

 This is no guarantee.
 Remember that YAML security hole a few years back that caused every Ruby on Rails application in the world to be vulnerable to arbitrary code execution.
 Oops!
 And this wasn’t even a subtle buffer overflow, but a much more obvious problem.

 You should not use yaml’s

 load() method, as this has the same

 The warning in the

-pickle module is very much warranted (it should probably be
+pickle module is very much warranted (it should be stated

-actually exploiting it is not as easy, and relies on the hypothetical existence
+exploiting it is not as easy and relies on the hypothetical existence on unknown

 bugs.
 Still, you’re probably better off using something else.